Dear Session Proponent,

 In addition to Parallel Sessions, the Dutch Neuroscience Meeting programme includes Plenary Sessions with a single distinguished keynote speaker.
 Anyone is permitted to nominate a keynote speaker, which should include a clear and compelling justification of why this person would be an outstanding choice.
 The nomination should include a brief summary of the proposed speaker’s past scientific accomplishments, most recent work, and their reputation as an engaging speaker.
 Importantly, we ask for confirmation of whether or not the speaker has been contacted regarding the proposal to give a lecture.
 In terms of expenses covered and eligible reimbursements, selected keynote speakers are equivalent to main speakers of parallel sessions (see also below).

-If your session proposal is accepted, you will be able to upload the details of your session through this website from 15 December 2017 (further instructions about this will be sent to you at a later stage).
+If your session proposal is accepted, you will need to provide details of your session from 17 November 2017 (further instructions about this will be sent to you at a later stage).
 You will need to provide the names, affiliations, and e-mail addresses of all speakers in your session, as well as the allotted time for each talk; a title for each presentation would also be appreciated, but it is not mandatory (please note that this title can be changed when the speaker uploads his/her abstract; see below).
-All this information must be submitted before 31 January 2018.
+All this information must be submitted before 22 December 2017.

 Subsequently, your speakers must upload an abstract for their presentation through this website (instructions will be sent to your speakers for this).
 They will need to do this before 9 March 2018.